DevExpress/devextreme-documentation/concepts/05 Widgets/RadioGroup/00 Overview.md

 ---

-The **RadioGroup** widget supports horizontal (default for tablets) and vertical (default for other devices) layouts.
+The **RadioGroup** UI component supports horizontal (default for tablets) and vertical (default for other devices) layouts.
 To change the layout for all types of devices, specify the [layout](/api-reference/10%20UI%20Widgets/dxRadioGroup/1%20Configuration/layout.md '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Configuration/#layout') option.

 ---
 ##### jQuery